jlchan/ESDG.jl/README.md

 These codes are inspired by the Matlab codes for the book Nodal Discontinuous Galerkin methods by Hesthaven and Warburton (2007).
 While unstructured meshes are supported, all demos use uniform meshes, and the codebase is intended mainly for experimentation and method development.

 ## Demos for linear problems
-- The simplest demo is "dg1D_advec.jl", which solves the 1D advection equation on a uniform 1D mesh.
-- The demo "dg2D_advec_tri.jl" simulates the advection equation on a triangular mesh.
+- The simplest demo is [dg1D_advec.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg1D_advec.jl), which solves the 1D advection equation on a uniform 1D mesh.
+The demo [dg2D_advec_tri.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg2D_advec_tri.jl) simulates the advection equation on a triangular mesh.
+The setup of data structures on reference and physical elements is left exposed.
-- The demo "dg2D_wave_quad.jl" computes solutions to the acoustic wave equation on quadrilateral meshes.
+- The demos [dg2D_wave_tri.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg2D_wave_tri.jl), [dg2D_wave_quad.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg2D_wave_quad.jl) compute solutions to the acoustic wave equation on triangular and quadrilateral meshes.
+The setup of data structures on reference and physical elements is hidden away in [setup code](https://github.com/jlchan/JuliaDG/blob/master/src/SetupDG.jl).
-- The demo "dg3D_advec_hex.jl" solves the advection equation on a hexahedral mesh.
+- The demo [dg3D_advec_hex.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg3D_advec_hex.jl) solves the advection equation on a hexahedral mesh.

 ## Demos for nonlinear problems
-- The file "dg2D_euler_quad.jl" and "dg3D_euler_hex.jl" provide entropy stable DG methods on quadrilateral and hexahedral meshes for the compressible Euler equations, with a sparsity-optimized implementation of the Hadamard sum step in flux differencing.
+- The files [dg2D_euler_quad.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg2D_euler_quad.jl) and [dg3D_euler_hex.jl](https://github.com/jlchan/JuliaDG/blob/master/examples/dg3D_euler_hex.jl) provide entropy stable DG methods on quadrilateral and hexahedral meshes for the compressible Euler equations, with a sparsity-optimized implementation of the Hadamard sum step in flux differencing.

 ## References
 The discretizations used are based on the following references: